markmclaren/uPortal-start-helm/README.md

 Make sure you have your Kubernetes context set correctly (you can use VSCode, [kubectx](https://github.com/ahmetb/kubectx) or [kubectxwin](https://github.com/thomasliddledba/kubectxwin) to do this).

-Then whilst inside the **uportal-demo-k8s** you should be able to deploy uPortal-start with a supporting MariaDB database by doing:
+Then whilst inside the **uportal-demo-k8s** directory you should be able to deploy uPortal-start with a supporting MariaDB database by doing:

 ```
 helm install .